llalon/dynamic-theme-mate/README.md

 Downloads the daily windows spotlight wallpaper and adjusts the system color theme to match.

+Dynamic switching of dark and light mode based on sunrise and set timing.

 Tested and designed for Linux Mint Mate 20.1 however it should work on any distro.

 ## Dependencies